Queer-Friendly Events to Plan Your Trip Around

 Ah, the granddaddy of all Kentucky events!
-On the first Saturday of May, the entire city of Louisville waits with bated breath for the Kentucky Derby®.
+On the first Saturday of May every year, the entire city of Louisville waits with bated breath for the Kentucky Derby®.
 The city stretches this iconic two-minute race into a two-week party with the Kentucky Derby Festival, featuring more than 70 events leading up to the big race and attracting thousands of visitors.
 The Kentucky Derby itself sees the big celebs, the locals, and the tourists all huddled together in Churchill Downs.
 Fix yourself a Mint Julep, bet on your favorite horse, and cheer your lungs!

 How to be safe: The Kentucky Derby is one of the most high-profile international events of the year.
 Security is tight.
 Dressing to express yourself is part of the culture, too.
 After all, if Derby hats aren’t a form of drag, I don’t know what is!

 Tips!
 There is no shortage of parties during Derby season.
 Your best bet for a queer-oriented horse-themed bash is at Play Louisville, Chill Bar, or Big Bar.
 For a place to crash that is new and luxurious, check out The Grady Hotel downtown.